Looking for a vegan Malaga guide? Or some of the best vegan restaurants in Malaga Spain? You’ve come to the right place!

 Well my friends, those days are over.
 Spain has arrived…to the vegan party.

-Malaga is bursting at the seems with vegan options.
+Malaga is bursting at the seams with vegan options.
 Not only are there loads of great restaurants in Malaga serving vegan food, but there are also plenty of health food stores dotted around town where you can get things like tofu, vegan cheese, and vegan chorizo.
 Hell, you can even find tofu at the local Carrefour and Spanish tortas are now marked as vegan.
 But that’s another article.

 - Vegan in Spanish – Vegano/a